noma/ham/README.md

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/8451/badge.svg)](https://scan.coverity.com/projects/noma-ham)
 [![Licence](https://img.shields.io/badge/license-BSL-blue.svg?style=flat)](LICENSE_1_0.txt)

+**HAM is under continuous development, the current development branches are `devel` and `devel_ve` featuring support for CMake and the NEC Vector Engine**

 HAM (Heterogeneous Active Messages) is a research project on efficient active messaging between heterogeneous binary files and architectures.
 Its original motivation is to efficiently offload computations to accelerators like the **Intel Xeon Phi**, or nodes of a distributed system in general.
 Efficiently means with a minimal amount of overhead.
 An additional goal was to implement this functionality in pure C++ without introducing yet another language or compiler extension.

 The current outcome of this project are two libraries: